HeflerDev/Rails-In-Tune-Social-Network/README.md

 <h1 style='text-align:center;'>In#Tune Social Newtwork</h1>

 In#Tune Social network is a Capstone project that counts towards [Microverse](https://www.microverse.org/) graduation.

+## Introduction

+At first it will be developed as a twitter re-design, but later it will be worked to have extra features focused in matching people with commom interests, that's why it's called 'In#Tune'.

-It aims to have several functions listed below in order to practice what I learned.
+It mainly aims to have several functions listed below in order to practice with the Ruby on Rails framework.
+The features mentioned are:

+  - User Score (Score relative to another user, that'll be called relationship score)
+  - User Interests (User interests will add score in the relationship)
+  - User Dislikes (Will decrease score in the relationship)
+  - Tagging System
+  - Chat & Private Messaging

 ## Specifications

-The Project Requirements are Listed Below
+The Project Requirements are Listed Below (The completed ones are marked with a V)

-1. The user logs in to the app, only by typing the username (a proper authenticated login is **not** a requirement).
+V. The user logs in to the app, only by typing the username (a proper authenticated login is **not** a requirement).

-2. The user is presented with the homepage (see the *Homepage* screenshot above) that includes:
+V. The user is presented with the homepage (see the *Homepage* screenshot above) that includes:
-    1. Left-side menu (includes only links to pages that are implemented).
+    V. Left-side menu (includes only links to pages that are implemented).
-    2. *Tweets* tab in the centre (skip *Photos* and *Videos* for this MVP).
+    V. *Tweets* tab in the centre (skip *Photos* and *Videos* for this MVP).
-    3. Right-side section with *Who to follow (*skip *Trending for* this MVP).
+    V. Right-side section with *Who to follow (*skip *Trending for* this MVP).

-3. The *Tweets* section includes:
+V. The *Tweets* section includes:
-    1. Simple form for creating a tweet.
+    V. Simple form for creating a tweet.
-    2. List of all tweets (sorted by most recent) that display tweet text and author details.
+    V. List of all tweets (sorted by most recent) that display tweet text and author details.

-4. The *Who to follow* section includes:
+V. The *Who to follow* section includes:
-    1. List of profiles that are not followed by the logged-in user (ordered by most recently added).
+    V. List of profiles that are not followed by the logged-in user (ordered by most recently added).

 5. When the user opens the profile page (see the *Userpage* screenshot above), they can see:
-    1. Left-side menu (includes only links to pages that are implemented).
+    V. Left-side menu (includes only links to pages that are implemented).
     2. Cover picture and *Tweets* tab in the centre (skip other tabs and *Tweet to user* form).
     3. Right-side section with *Profile detailed info.*